aolympio/stopwatchService/README.md

 # STOPWATCH SERVICE

-This solution itends to invoke REST API methods in order to handle Stopwatch infos such as retrieving stopwatches by an atuthenticated user or create/reset stopwatches.
+This solution intends to invoke REST API methods in order to handle Stopwatch info such as retrieving stopwatches by an authenticated user or create/reset stopwatches.

 The stopwatch source code can be found in [GitHub]:
 - https://github.com/aolympio/stopwatchService